In this post you will learn about:

 Think of neutrals (black, white, grays), warm colors (reds) which stimulate more, and cool colors (blues) which sooner calm us down.
 To make things more complicated, colors don’t just mean things on their own.
 They also interact with each other.

 How you combine colors can enhance your website’s message.
 The monochromatic, analogous, complementary and triadic comprise the four basic color schemes.
+I advise you to use Canva’s Color Wheel to help you choose the right color combinations.

 A monochromatic scheme uses one main color with all of its shades from white to black.
 People often use it on minimalistic websites which emphasize the content itself.
 E-commerce fashion brands usually provide good examples.